Generic Name: dopamine (injection)

 What are the possible side effects of dopamine injection?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Tell your caregivers at once if you have a serious side effect such as:
+Tell your caregivers at once if you have:

 - chest pain;